 The application site includes a broader range of habitats, thereby improving the condition of the existing ecosystems.
-The new landscape proposals maintain the existing connectivity between habitats and also create important links and stepping stones throughout the development using tree planting, new hedges and shrubs.
+The new landscape proposals improve the existing connectivity between habitats and also create important links and stepping stones throughout the development using tree planting, new hedges and shrubs.

-The variation in species used in the proposed tree and shrub planting, the new hedges and wildflower meadows all contribute positively to the long-term resilience of the site's ecosystems.
+The variation in species used in the proposed tree and shrub planting, the new hedges and rain garden mixes all contribute positively to the long-term resilience of the site's ecosystems.